n8behavior/tools/README.md

 This will ensure that your distribution passes all the standard checks.
 For example, in this project Autotools is configured to ensure all executables provide `--help` and `--version`.

+## Autotools to Docker

+There are lots of ways to build a Docker image from an Autotools.
+For convenience you can use the `distbin` script in this project

+    $ distbin
+    $ Docker build -t linode-puterstructions .